danielshulee/CyVerse-NEON-Browser/README.md

-# NEON-Shiny-Browser
+# CyVerse NEON Browser

 A multifunctional R Shiny tool designed to make NEON data accessible, visible, and easy to interact with.

 ## Overview

-The NEON Shiny Browser is an interactive tool to browse, pull, and manipulate data collected by [NEON](https://www.neonscience.org/).
-This R Shiny app uses [leaflet](https://leafletjs.com/), [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities), and [nneo](https://github.com/ropensci/nneo) to create a comprehensive tool that allows users to do everything from browsing NEON sites, to finding and downloading and unziping data products.
+The CyVerse NEON Browser is an interactive tool to browse, pull, and manipulate data collected by [NEON](https://www.neonscience.org/).
+This R Shiny app uses [leaflet](https://leafletjs.com/), [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities), and [nneo](https://github.com/ropensci/nneo) (community compiled packages) to create a comprehensive tool that allows users to do everything from browsing NEON sites, to finding and downloading and unziping data products.

 ### Features